 Scene 3: A well spent evening out is the only way to describe an evening at Ranga Sankara.
 Backed up by those true aficionados; Ranga Sankara was being true to the essence and true to the spirit of purpose it was created.
 So what if a cell phone network company sponsors a theater show, phones are still switched off inside the auditorium.

 Scene 4: I sat cross-legged just few feet away from the main stage, allowing myself to be intoxicated, stupefied, torn apart and drained by true art…..now this my friends, is what ‘being alive’ felt like.

 Scene 1: Doors shut, no latecomers please!
 Look at those steep stairs leading up to seats! they look dangerous…..and that’s why you stay out, latecomer!
 Hush!

 Scene 2: Raking of seating held up by the props of the plays below, literally.

 No embellishment to the quality of performance and performers.

 Simple and straight-out for entertainment, the right way.

 Scene 3: Goose bumps, well set air-conditioning head-on’s, expectancy levels of a clean space rises.
-Visual links with perceptive imagery and reality gets sharper.

 Act 3: act 3

-Act 4: This theater, in the very age of flat screen home theater system, allures a drone of bees to its hex.
+Act 4: This theater, in the very age of flat screen TV and home theater system, allures a drone of bees to its hex.
 A chance to spend quality time and money in passing is very likely to occur.
 The ease with which anybody can handle such an experience is proof of the comfort level there.
 Cheers to more of Ranga Sankara.